Ys Origin

 is a 2006 action role-playing game by Nihon Falcom.
 It was first released for Windows in Japan with an English release by Xseed Games in 2012.
 Dotemu later released the game for PlayStation 4 and PlayStation Vita in 2017, for Xbox One in 2018, and for Nintendo Switch in 2020.

-Ys Origin is a prequel to the previous nine installments of the Ys video game series.
+Ys Origin is a prequel to the previous ten installments of the Ys video game series.
 It takes place 700 years before the events of Ys I: Ancient Ys Vanished, and tells much of the backstory of Ys, Darm Tower, the Black Pearl, the twin goddesses, and the six priests.
-The game has three playable characters: Yunica Tovah, Hugo Fact, and Toal Fact.
+The game has three playable characters: Yunica Tovah, Hugo Fact, and The Claw.
 By completing the game with each of the characters, the player sees more dimensions to the story.
 Each player character has a distinctive story, combat style and skillset.
 Ys Origin is the first game in the Ys series in which Adol Christin is not the protagonist.
 The game also differs in some respect as it is a straightforward dungeon crawl, taking place entirely within a single location.

 Gameplay

 Ys Origin features three characters with various fighting styles.
 Yunica is able to wield axes and greatswords with ease.
 In addition to standard hack-and-slash combos, Yunica is also able to perform various aerial maneuvers such as the down-thrust and up-thrust from previous Ys games, as well as a crippling lunge attack.
 Hugo Fact can fire energy from his wand and his "Eyes of Fact" alike, he can often fill the screen with destructive power, mowing down all enemies in his path before they have a chance to get anywhere near him.
 With good timing, he can pull off a crippling "power shot", generating a debilitating pillar of pure magic with a wider area of effect.
-Toal Fact is a short-range/high damage character geared towards the more experienced players.
+The Claw is a short-range/high damage character geared towards the more experienced players.

 All playable characters have a "Boost Meter" that slowly fills as the game progresses.
 Once this meter has reached capacity, that character can be temporarily "Boosted" for quicker and stronger attacks and far greater defense.
 Once certain conditions have been reached during gameplay, boosted characters can utilize a special move called "Burst" that quickly depletes their Boost meter in favor of an ultra-powerful, extremely wide-ranging release of highly destructive energy.